davidholbrook/Neu-Portfolio/README.md

 ## NeuPortfolio

-This is the orignal version of my Gatsby v1 website, this has been since changed to newer versions.
+This repo is my February 2018 version of https://davidholbrook.info.
+I have since then moved on to a new (private) theme and updated Gatsby to v2 to use the new features that come with this version.